angulartics/angulartics2/README.md

 ### Include it in your application

-1. Add `Angulartics2Module` to your root NgModule passing an array of providers to enable
+1. Add `Angulartics2Module` to your root NgModule passing any options desired
 ```ts
 import { NgModule } from '@angular/core';
 import { BrowserModule } from '@angular/platform-browser';